dataplat/FabricTools/README.md

 # FabricTools PowerShell Module

-FabricTools is a PowerShell module to be able to able to do more with Microsoft Fabric and Power BI.
+**FabricTools** is a PowerShell module to able to do more with Microsoft Fabric and Power BI.
 It allows for various administrative tasks to be automated and integrated into workflows.

+> We are at an early stage of development and the module is in its **Public PREVIEW**.
+> Do NOT use it with Production environments.

 ## Features

-- Manage PowerBI workspaces and datasets.
+- Manage Microsoft Fabric workspaces and datasets.
-- Assign PowerBI workspaces to capacities.
+- Assign Microsoft Fabric workspaces to capacities.
-- Retrieve and manipulate PowerBI tenant settings.
+- Retrieve and manipulate Microsoft Fabric tenant settings.
-- Handle PowerBI access tokens for authentication.
+- Handle Microsoft Fabric access tokens for authentication.
-- Suspend and resume Azure capacities.
+- Suspend and resume Microsoft Fabric capacities.
 - Fabric-friendly aliases for lots of the old PowerBI cmdlets

 ## Getting Started